April 21, 2015

-In Attendance: Carol A. Francesconi and Robert S. Ciskowski, and Paul F. Astorino
+In Attendance: Carol A. Francesconi, Robert S. Ciskowski and Paul F. Astorino

 Press: iBerkshires and The Courier

-Robert read the meeting minutes of September 23, 2014.
-Carol made a motion to accept the minutes as read; 2nd by Paul with a unanimous vote taken
+Carol made a motion to accept the minutes with the correction of the spelling of Mr. Jette as submitted; 2nd by Paul with a unanimous vote taken.

 Highway Department, Peter LeFebvre:

 Resident, Peter Traub: